-If your project requires a rigid product that is lightweight and durable, consider ABS plastic for your job.
+Acrylonitrile butadiene styrene (ABS) is a rigid product that is lightweight, durable, and an excellent choice for many injection-molding projects.
 A few popular items made from ABS include appliances, toys, medical supplies, musical instruments, computer parts, and more.
-The ICOMold team are experts at ABS injection molding and can provide you with a seamless process from prototype to production.
+The experts at ICOMold have decades of experience with ABS injection molding and can provide you with a seamless process from prototype to production.
 Read more about ABS Injection Molding

 What is an Injection Molding Press?

-Also known as an injection molding machine, an injection molding press is a machine used in the manufacturing of plastic parts using the injection molding process.
-Injection molding machines are highly efficient and can produce thousands of parts from the same mold.
-It is the most common method for producing plastic injection molded products.
+Injection molding press is another name for an injection-molding machine.
+These machines are used to manufacture plastic parts with the injection molding process.
+Injection molding machines are highly efficient and can produce thousands, hundreds of thousands, even millions of parts from the same mold.
 Read more about Injection Molding Press

 What is Ceramic Injection Molding?

-Ceramic injection molding (CIM) is a cost-effective way to produce a large volume of small complex parts.
-This molding process is used by many industries including printing, aerospace, optical, medical, dental, chemical, and more.
-It is particularly useful when you must produce a part that requires complex machining operations and a large volume of production.
+Ceramic injection molding is a cost-effective way to produce a large volume of small complex, ceramic parts.
+Ceramic is chemically inert and naturally durable.
+Ceramic injection molded parts are used by many industries including; printing, aerospace, optical, medical, dental, chemical, and more.
 Read more about Ceramic Injection Molding

 Liquid Silicone Molding 101

-Liquid silicone rubber (LSR) products span across a variety of industries.
+Liquid silicone rubber (LSR) products can be used in a variety of ways.
 Seals, electric connectors, kitchen items, and baby products, are all made of silicone rubber.
-The use of silicone has become popular because it can maintain its mechanical properties over a wide range of temperatures, from freezing to extreme heat, and it can repel water.
-The process of producing a liquid silicone rubber part is similar to that of other thermoplastic parts.
+Silicone is a popular material because it can maintain its mechanical properties over a wide range of temperatures, from freezing to extreme heat.
+Silicone will also repel water.
+The process of producing a LSR part is similar to that of other thermoplastic parts.
 Read more about Liquid Silicone Molding 101

 Micro Molding 101